wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 * Word break (`<wbr>`) support
 * Add wrapper (wrapper, wrapper-start, wrapper-end)

+### Fonts

+* Probably need to break down an use some kind of web font for good, and consistent look.
+* Use locally host fonts though (no external CDN)

 ## Feeds

 * RSS and JSON feeds with full article content
+	* Make sure valid XML is generated (WIP)

 ## Multilingual

 * Language selector
 * hreflang support
+* Enable / disable language(s) with 'switch' (i.e. only configuration edits)

 ## Favicons / Logo